VIRTUAL-K4MI-CLUB/Master/owo/posterz.md

   - your vrchat gamertag. (to be displayed above poster)
   - a moto of your choosing (optional)

-- If your poster fails to comply `[5]` times in a row do to failure to comply with above rules you will get a full refund and be denied future submissions
+- If your poster fails verification `[5]` times in a row do to failure to comply with above rules you will get a full refund and be denied future submissions

 example: